 About our Website

-Every effort has been made to ensure the accuracy of the information contained on this website but we cannot accept any responsibility for errors or omissions, or for any consequences arising from the use of information contained herein.
+Every effort has been made to ensure the accuracy of the information contained on this website but FMS cannot accept any responsibility for errors or omissions, or for any consequences arising from the use of information contained herein.

 The site contains hyperlinks to websites owned and operated by third parties.
 These websites have their own privacy policies and we urge you to review them.
 They will govern the use of personal information you submit whilst visiting these websites.
-We do not accept any responsibility or liability for the privacy practices of such third party websites and your use of such websites is at your own risk.
+FMS does not accept any responsibility or liability for the privacy practices of such third party websites and your use of such websites is at your own risk.

 When you view our Site we store information on your computer in the form of a ‘cookie’ (a small text file).
 Cookies do not allow us access to the rest of your computer and we do not use them to collect Personal Information about you.